PixelRocket-Shop/oldskool-html-bootstrap/README.md

 📁 src - Template source code.
 Go here to customise your template.

-📁 assets - Template assets such as CSS, JS, Images etc.
+📁 src/assets - Template assets such as CSS, JS, Images etc.

-📁 data - Template JSON Data files.
+📁 src/data - Template JSON Data files.
 We use these JSON files to make your job easier to insert content into the template.

-📁 html - Template pages.
+📁 src/html - Template pages.
 Go here to edit existing pages or add new pages.

-📁 partials - Handlebars partial templates.
+📁 src/partials - Handlebars partial templates.

 ## Requirements